-Each of the industry working groups has an agenda of industry specific enabling reforms that it should be tasked to bring about.
-There are, however, a set of generic enabling environment reforms that the task force on professional service exports will need to oversee.
+Each of the industries strategies has an agenda of industry specific enabling reforms that it should be tasked to bring about.
+There are, however, a set of generic enabling environment reforms that the export services working group will need to oversee.
 The most important of these reforms are:

 1. Promoting entrepreneurship.
-The Ministry of Education needs to introduce opportunities for entrepreneurship in professional services into the careers guidance provided in schools and in vocational training establishments such as the University College of Barbados.
-The BIDC needs to promote entrepreneurship in these services as part of the counselling it provides potential and existing entrepreneurs and through its interaction with private sector organisations such as the BCSI and the Barbados Chamber of Commerce.
+The Ministry of Education needs to introduce opportunities for entrepreneurship in professional services into the careers guidance provided in schools and in vocational training establishments such as the State College.
+The NDC needs to promote entrepreneurship as part of the counselling it provides potential and existing entrepreneurs and through its interaction with private sector organisations such as the Dominica Association of Industry and Commerce (DAIC).

 - 2. Improving Access to Finance.
-There are two types of finance at issue: - o Firstly, the Central Bank needs to work with the commercial banks to improve access to debt finance.
+There are two types of finance at issue: - o Firstly, the ECCB needs to work with the commercial banks to improve access to debt finance.
 There are usually sound reasons why the commercial banks are reluctant to lend to small businesses, especially those who may find it difficult to provide collateral or charges over fixed assets.
-The major issues of collateral requirements, high transaction costs of loan appraisal and monitoring in relation to the value of the loan and obtaining information on credit worthiness and how to appraise business plans developed by professional service exporters, need to be addressed systematically through co-operation between the commercial banks and the Central Bank.
-There are a number of potential solutions provided by precedence set in other countries.
-The two sides will need to see which are appropriate for Barbados; - Secondly, there is the issue of venture capital which is especially pertinent in the case of the sectors such as ICT where uncertainty over gestation periods caused by the need to turn knowledge into a product, make debt finance inappropriate.
-Other knowledge based industries suffer the same uncertainty to a greater or lesser degree.
-Providing venture capital for SMEs suffers particular constraints, especially in countries such as Barbados where the capital market is weak.
-The Government of Barbados has recognised this and established facilities to provide venture capital to small businesses.
-These facilities have, so far, not played a significant role in financing professional service businesses.
-The BIDC needs to investigate the cause and, working with the fund managers, provide solutions to the issue. - 3.
+The major issues of collateral requirements, high transaction costs of loan appraisal and monitoring in relation to the value of the loan and obtaining information on credit worthiness and how to appraise business plans developed by professional service exporters, need to be addressed systematically through co-operation between the commercial banks and the ECCB.
+There are a number of potential solutions provided by precedent set in other countries.
+The two sides will need to see which are appropriate for Dominica; - Secondly, there is the issue of venture capital which is especially pertinent in the case of the sectors such as ICT where uncertainty over gestation periods caused by the need to turn knowledge into a product, make debt finance inappropriate.
+Other knowledge-based industries suffer the same uncertainty to a greater or lesser degree.
+Providing venture capital for SMEs suffers particular constraints, especially in countries such as Dominica where the capital market is weak. - 3.
 Improving Access to Investment Incentives.
-Traditionally, the export incentives and business support services available in Barbados were targeted at the manufacturing sector with tourism having its own set of incentives.
-Recently, the decision was taken to allow service businesses to avail themselves of export incentives.
-However, in practice, professional service businesses report that they have not availed themselves of these incentives nor have they accessed other forms of government support such as training grants which are especially valuable to them, especially in the ICT sector.
-The main cause appears to be unfamiliarity with what can be accessed and how.
-BIDC needs to launch an awareness and facilitation programme to remedy this.
+Traditionally, the export incentives and business support services available in Dominica were targeted at the manufacturing sector with tourism having its own set of incentives.
+Decisions need to be made and systems put in place to extend/adapt these incentives to the export services sector and then to ensure that the opportunities are well-publicised.

-9.4 The Role of BIDC
+9.4 The Role of the NDC

-The recommendation to form industry working groups is designed to ensure that the key stakeholders are able to coordinate and cooperate in taking forward the strategies for their individual industries and, in particular, to establish an enabling environment.
-There is a need for an agency of government to serve as the secretariat for the industry partnership groups and to assist the Cabinet sub-committee in monitoring progress of individual industry strategies.
-We recommend that BIDC be charged with these functions.
+The recommendation to form the export services working group is designed to ensure that the key stakeholders are able to coordinate and cooperate in taking forward the strategies for their individual industries and, in particular, to establish an enabling environment.
+There is a need for an agency of government to serve as the secretariat for the industry partnership groups and to assist the Cabinet subcommittee in monitoring progress of individual industry strategies.
+We recommend that the NDC be charged with these functions and this would entail additional staff and/or technical assistance.